 Application Requirements for the Ph.D. in Psychological Science

-Applications are due November 15th.
+Applications for all other areas are due November 15th.
 Psychological Science applicants will complete an online application via SLATE.
 Applicants must apply to the program using major code, 0EH.

 PLEASE NOTE - UCI has multiple psychology programs, be sure to select the correct program to avoid a delay in processing your application.

 If you are interested in Cognitive Neuroscience, please visit the School of Social Sciences.

 - Indicate your area of interest (Affective Science, Developmental, Health or Social/Personality) in your statement and if you wish to pair an area of interest with a concentration in Psychology & Law.
 Your statement should describe your background, research experience, current and future research interests, future goals, and how you see yourself fitting in our department.